 Medical Outreaches are activities where short-term integral healthcare services are provided by members of HCF to local communities.
 This can be organized by the national HCF alone or preferably in partnership with other Christian organizations who share their vision and values.

 Medical outreach is a practical way of demonstrating the love of God in the health field

 The two acceptable reasons for an HCF medical outreach:

 - Integration with Integral Community Health programs, especially in the phase of entering into communities.

-- Sustainability: Teams work toward having a lasting impact on the population they interact with while positively influencing health outcomes.
+Teams work toward having a lasting impact on the population with whom they interact while positively influencing health outcomes.
 The best way to do this is to seek synergy with an Integral Community Health program in the relevant community.